Processes

 Stub

-As of version 20.11.0-edge it’s possible to define a command stub that replaces the actual process command, when the -stub-run or -stub command line option.
+You can define a command stub, which replaces the actual process command when the -stub-run

 process INDEX {